 In his laboratory at UCSF, Dr Walter turned his attention to deciphering the pathways that cells use to regulate the abundance of their internal organelles.
 With a particular focus on the endoplasmic reticulum, the organelle in which many newly made proteins are assembled, his lab uncovered the “unfolded protein response”, a complex cell-internal signaling network that adjust the cell’s protein folding capacity to demand.
 Regulating the abundance of the endoplasmic reticulum is a fundamental process for all eukaryotic cells, and it is a key determinant for any number of diseases, including cancer, diabetes, and neurodegenerative diseases.
 Most disease connections arise because the cell is programmed to die, rather than putting defective and potentially harmful proteins on its surface.
 His lab has identified the genes that are centrally involved in the unfolded protein response and deciphered their function in this crucial cell-internal communication pathway.

 Since 1997, Dr Walter has been an investigator of the Howard Hughes Medical Institute and, as of 2015, a Scientific Member at the Max-Planck Institute for Biophysics.
 He is the 2016 President-Elect of the American Society of Cell Biology and an elected member of several prestigious scientific societies such as the German Academy of Natural Scientists Leopoldina, the US National Academy of Sciences, the American Association for Arts and Science, and the European Molecular Biology Organization.
 He is a co-author of the textbooks Molecular Biology of the Cell and Essential Cell Biology, two of the world's most widely used standard works in the field of molecular cell biology.
 Among the many awards he has received are the Eli Lilly Award in Biological Chemistry, the Passano Award, the Wiley Prize in Biomedical Sciences, the Stein & Moore Award from the Protein Society, the Gairdner Award, the EB Wilson Medal from the American Society of Cell Biology, the Otto Warburg Medal from the German Biochemical Society, the Jung Prize, the Paul Ehrlich and Ludwig Darmstaedter Prize, the Shaw Prize, the Lasker Award, the Vilcek Prize and, in 2018, the Breakthrough Prize.
+Also in 2018, he was elected a Fellow of the American Academy of Inventors.

 Dr Walter, a strong advocate of the value of basic, curiosity-driven research to society, describes his career as “Walking Along the Serendipitous Path of Discovery” and goes on to say “Personally, I would consider it a crowning highlight of my career if some aspects of the basic knowledge that we have accumulated over the years are translated into a tangible benefit for mankind.
 Yet importantly, none of the tremendous opportunities that we now hold in our hands were obvious when we started on our journey; they only emerged gradually as we playfully and fervently followed the turns of our meandering and serendipitous path.”